-High intakes of dietary nitrate have been shown to lower blood pressure, reduce the amount of oxygen needed during exercise and enhance athletic performance.
+High intakes of dietary nitrate have been shown to lower blood pressure, reduce the amount of oxygen needed during exercise, and enhance athletic performance.

 Possible health benefits of arugula

-Arugula is a less recognized cruciferous vegetable that provides many of the same benefits as broccoli, kale and Brussels sprouts.
+Arugula is a less recognized cruciferous vegetable that provides many of the same benefits as broccoli, kale, and Brussels sprouts.

 Consuming fruits and vegetables of all kinds has long been associated with a reduced risk of many adverse health conditions.

-Many studies have suggested that increasing consumption of plant foods like arugula, decreases the risk of obesity, diabetes, heart disease and overall mortality while promoting a healthy complexion, increased energy, and overall lower weight.
+Many studies have suggested that increasing consumption of plant foods like arugula decreases the risk of obesity, diabetes, heart disease, and overall mortality while promoting a healthy complexion, increased energy, and overall lower weight.

 For the past 30 years, eating a high amount of cruciferous vegetables has been associated with a lower risk of cancer; namely lung and colon cancer.

-Researchers have found that the sulforaphane compound can inhibit the enzyme histone deacetylase (HDAC), known to be involved in the progression of cancer cells.
+Researchers have found that sulforaphane can inhibit the enzyme histone deacetylase (HDAC), known to be involved in the progression of cancer cells.
 The ability to stop HDAC enzymes could make sulforaphane-containing foods a potentially powerful part of cancer treatment in the future.

 2) Osteoporosis prevention

-Low intakes of vitamin K have been associated with a higher risk for bone fracture.
+Low intake of vitamin K has been associated with a higher risk of bone fracture.
 Adequate vitamin K consumption improves bone health by acting as a modifier of bone matrix proteins, improving calcium absorption and reducing urinary excretion of calcium.

-Leafy greens contain an antioxidant known as alpha-lipoic acid that has been shown to lower glucose levels, increase insulin sensitivity and prevent oxidative stress-induced changes in patients with diabetes.
+Leafy greens contain an antioxidant known as alpha-lipoic acid that has been shown to lower glucose levels, increase insulin sensitivity, and prevent oxidative stress-induced changes in patients with diabetes.

 4) Exercise and athletic performance

-Dietary nitrate supplementation in the form of beetroot juice has been shown to improve muscle oxygenation during exercise, suggesting that increased dietary nitrate intake has the potential to enhance exercise tolerance during long-term endurance exercise.
+Dietary nitrate supplementation in the form of beetroot juice has been shown to improve muscle oxygenation during exercise; this suggests that increased dietary nitrate intake might enhance exercise tolerance during long-term endurance exercise.